auth0/docs/articles/user-profile/index.md

 There is an [API Explorer](/api/v2) that allows users to interactively explore the API, view the API calls available, the information required for each call and the information returned by each call.
 The explorer allows users to try out each call in the explorer UI or via a CuRL command on the command line.
 To try out one of the API commands, simply select the access needed under **Scopes** under that command, such as `update:users`, and then click on "TRY".

 There is an [older version of the API](/api/v1) (v1) that is still being used by some customers today.
-However, we recommend that everyone migrate to v2 (the current version) as soon as they can, since future support for v1 will be limited.
+However, it is recommended that customers migrate to v2 (the current version), since future support for v1 will be limited.
 If you're using v1 and would like to see the differences between the two version, see the [API v1 vs v2](/api/v2/changes) article.

-Finally, there is an API specifically used for authentication flows, whose documentation can be found [here](/auth-api).
+Finally, there is an API specifically used for authentication flows.
+The documentation for these authentication API calls can be found [here](/auth-api).
 Most of these endpoints are used by the various Auth0 SDK's and typically not your own code.
-However, one endpoint that is particularly important for user profile is [`/userinfo`](/auth-api#!#get--userinfo), which we will discuss later in this article.
+However, one endpoint that is particularly important for user profile is [`/userinfo`](/auth-api#!#get--userinfo), which  will be discussed later in this article.

-**TODO:** Hints on how to use the explorer are at: To be written

 ## User Profile vs Tokens